dotnet/csharpstandard/standard/namespaces.md

 ## 13.1 General

 C# programs are organized using namespaces.
-Namespaces are used both as an "internal" organization system for a program, and as an "external" organization system—a way of presenting program elements that are exposed to other programs.
+Namespaces are used both as an “internal” organization system for a program, and as an “external” organization system—a way of presenting program elements that are exposed to other programs.

 Using directives ([§13.5](namespaces.md#135-using-directives)) are provided to facilitate the use of namespaces.